-Neither had I heard this line before nor a thought to visit Philippines crossed my mind until I visited the Philippines.
+Neither had I heard this line before nor a thought to visiting this Asian paradise crossed my mind until I visited it for work.
 But when you have zero expectations, you get maximum return.
 Others opinions and tastes don’t cloud your mind.
 And that’s exactly what happened to me on my first visit to the Philippines.
-Philippines is everything but your regular SE Asian country.
+This asian paradise is everything but your regular South East Asian country.
 From the time I landed in the unspoiled heaven until I took off, I was completely mesmerized by this magical land.

-Here are my reasons why you should junk your plans to visit any other SE Asian country and straight away head to the Philippines:
+Here are my reasons why you should junk your plans to visit any other Southeast Asian country and straight away head to the Philippines:

 Filipinos are the friendliest people you’ll come across anywhere in South East Asia.
 Even if you wake them up in the middle of the night or repeatedly ask silly questions, you’ll still be greeted with a never-ending genuine smile.
 They are extremely warm and hospitable.
 Like Indians, they too believe in “attithi devo bhava” (Guest is equivalent to God).
 You’ll be invited to their homes.
 You’ll be asked to participate in the all-night karaoke activity (their favorite pastime).
 You’ll be fed the tastiest meal – Lechon, Adobo, Halo Halo dessert, Buko Pie dessert, Balut fertilized duck eggs, an amazing variety of seafood, freshest and juiciest tropical fruits or any other kind of world cuisine your heart desires.
 If you are lucky then you would be offered Kopi Luwak – the most expensive coffee.
 You’ll be given the best bed to sleep.
 Basically, no corners will be cut to give you a VIP treatment.
 When you visit any store you’ll be addressed with “Good evening Mam”, “Mam, may I help you”, “Mam, please visit again”.
 Even if you ask them at midnight for an excursion trip, be rest assured it will be organized.
 The doorman will not blink an eyelid when you ask him to call for a taxi at wee hours.
 If you are new to the city, they’ll come to your place to pick you up.
 You’ll be showered with compliments – “Hey pretty lady, you are so beautiful”.
 Nobody will hustle you.
 Although, you will be cautioned to stay away from the old parts of the city at late hours.